lpmarques/ocr-challange/README.md

 docker run -ti -v IMAGE/SOURCE/PATH:/usr/image.jpg ocr
 ```

-By default, the ocr image will have the image path set as `/usr/image.jpg`, but you can define any other path by overriding the `OCR_ARGS` env variable.
+By default, the ocr container will have the image path set as `/usr/image.jpg`, but you can define any other path by overriding the `OCR_ARGS` env variable.
 ```
-docker run -ti -v IMAGE/SOURCE/PATH:/NONDEFAULT/CONTAINER/PATH -e OCR_ARGS="--image /NONDEFAULT/CONTAINER/PATH --lang='eng'" ocr
+docker run -ti -v IMAGE/SOURCE/PATH:/NONDEFAULT/CONTAINER/PATH -e OCR_ARGS="--image /NONDEFAULT/CONTAINER/PATH" ocr
 ```
 If you wish so, you can also define other parameter values by passing it along with `--image` in `OCR_ARGS`.